35percent/11tystarter/src/posts/southwark-abandon-annual-affordable-housing-monitoring-reports.md

 Since the first decision, a [second Ombudsman’s report](https://www.lgo.org.uk/decisions/planning/other/21-009-646) has found no fault with Southwark's monitoring process.

-In response to inquiries by the Southwark Law Centre, Southwark claim that the annual audits are no longer needed because they now have [a webpage](https://app.powerbi.com/view?r=eyJrIjoiNzJhYTg1ZDYtNzcxZC00MDQzLThlMDUtNTkyNDk2MTBkMzkyIiwidCI6ImY3YWRjZjA2LTk1OGYtNDRjNC1iYzFjLTMzOWVkZDkwOTAzZCIsImMiOjh9&pageName=591e92e31d05964600da) that does the job.

 #### Southwark’s Housing delivery webpages

 Southwark Council’s [Housing delivery ](https://www.southwark.gov.uk/planning-environment-and-building-control/planning/planning-policy-and-guidance/monitoring-1/amount#lgd-guides__title)webpage has the *[‘latest registered provider survey results’](https://app.powerbi.com/view?r=eyJrIjoiNzJhYTg1ZDYtNzcxZC00MDQzLThlMDUtNTkyNDk2MTBkMzkyIiwidCI6ImY3YWRjZjA2LTk1OGYtNDRjNC1iYzFjLTMzOWVkZDkwOTAzZCIsImMiOjh9&pageName=591e92e31d05964600da)* which have replaced the annual audit.
 The survey results are displayed using tables, a pie chart and an interactive map.